YaakovHatam/stock-market-Trade-every-4-months/README.md

 ## Files

 - `nasdaq_sample.csv` &ndash; Sample dataset with monthly closing prices (2023&ndash;2024).
 - `visualize_nasdaq.py` &ndash; Python script that loads the sample data, resamples it to 4‑month intervals, and plots the result.
+Points are colored green if the price is higher than the previous 4‑month checkpoint and red if it is lower.

 ## Usage